Bernardo-MG/mule-ws-security-soap-example/readme.md

 ## Features

-The project offers various examples showing how to set up the various WSS options offered by Mule:
+The project offers various examples showing how to set up the various security options offered by Mule:

 - Unsecured
 - Password protected